This post may contain affiliate links. Please read my disclosure and privacy policy.

 But the greatest feat of strength and endurance is trying to eat any of it for days, let alone weeks or months, on end.

-It’s so much more delicious, fun, economical, and effective to make and eat real food, throughout the day, to maximize performance.
+It is so much more delicious, fun, economical, and effective to make and eat real food, throughout the day, to maximize performance.

-Including dessert.
-For example, Black Bean Brownies.
+That definitely includes dessert 😊.
+For example, these Vegan Black Bean Brownies.

 Meanwhile, this indulgence will be providing you with a host of nutrients that will power you through triathlons, marathons (of running, errands, chores, you name it), and leviathan loads of lifting (of weights, laundry, leaf bags), and everything in between.
 Here’s why: